 One of the best and worst things about the future is that it’s completely unpredictable.
 Anything could happen at any time, so you never know when you’re going to need survival tools.

 Pocket knives are up there with the handiest of survival tools.
 In every decent bug out bag or survival kit, you’ll find a survival pocket knife.

 Picture this; you’re out in the forest with only a survival kit with you.
 Without the best survival pocket knife, you’ll be unable to cut open any fruit or nuts found nearby.

 You won’t be able to remove splinters or anything stuck in your body.
 You won’t be able to cut bait when fishing, or if you’re lucky enough to catch a fish, you won’t be able to gut it and cut it.

 You’ll want the best survival pocket knife to survive in the wilderness or in a similar situation.
 The best pocket knife will be handy, durable, lightweight, and compact.

 Take a look at our reviews below, and follow our useful buyer’s guide with expert advice, to help you make the best decision!

 Elk Ridge Ballistic Quality Pocket Knife

-Elk Ridge know what they’re doing when it comes to knives, and this pocket knife is no exception.
+Elk Ridge knows what they’re doing when it comes to knives, and the Elk Ridge Ballistic Quality pocket knife is no exception.

 This 4.75” is slightly larger than others on the market, but is arguably the perfect size for any situation.